dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 end
 ```

 Let's manually walk through a small example, let's start by creating a hash table of size 3 and add the pair `a-key/a-value` to it.
-Let's re-use the same `object_id` from the same example, and assume that `a-key` would have returned 180. `180 % 3 = 0`, so we insert the new node at index 0:
+Let's re-use the same `object_id` from the previous example, and assume that `a-key` would have returned 180. `180 % 3 = 0`, so we insert the new node at index 0:

 ``` ruby
 table = [Node("a-key", "a-value", nil), nil, nil]